jeffmahoney/security-sensor-deployment/README.md

 Source: SUSE built container

 This is the same container as the frontend but started in client mode.
-This is mostly for convenience to ensure that the UI presents the client events interface immediately without needing to start up an external client.
+This is for convenience to ensure that the UI presents the client events interface immediately without needing to start up an external client.
+The client running inside a container will not have access to a number of resource including BPF and the audit netlink socket.
+It also cannot accept remote shell commands.
 Once the server has been configured it is safe to remove this container.

 ### Zookeeper (2)